nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 >  * E.g. `NAME` is equivalent to `n` and `QUANTITY` is equivalent to `q`.
 > * For the `list` commands, use the `sort` parameter to sort by a column in ascending order and `rsort` parameter to
 > sort in descending order.
+>* For the `delete` commands, ID will not reset after deletion as stock ID, order ID and prescription ID are unique so that MediVault
+>can identify each stock, order and prescription entry uniquely.

 ## Managing Stocks